unifyroom/unfycore-lib/CONTRIBUTING.md

 # Contributing to unfycore-lib

-We're working hard to make _-lib_ the most powerful JavaScript library for working with Dash.
-Our goal is to have _-lib_ be a library that can be used by anyone interested in Dash, and to level expertise differences with great design and documentation.
+We're working hard to make _-lib_ the most powerful JavaScript library for working with Unifyroom.
+Our goal is to have _-lib_ be a library that can be used by anyone interested in Unifyroom, and to level expertise differences with great design and documentation.

 ## Community